arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to observe the information exchanges in real time; being the recommendable hardware setup for the present tutorial.

-Once the Modbus connection is properly working, the Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field as it can be seen in the following image.
+Once the Modbus connection is properly working, Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field as it can be seen in the following image.

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)